 - Optionally adjust the Cache Period to determine how long to cache a results set for each Twitter search.

-Click on Twitter from the Widget toolbar and click to add or drag and drop
+Locate Twitter from the Widget toolbar and click to Add or Grab to drag and drop to a Region.

 On adding, configuration options are shown in the properties panel: